Minnowo/immy/README.md

 ## A Simple Image Viewer

-Doko is a simple, keyboard focused image viewer for Linux*.
+doko is a simple, keyboard focused image viewer for Linux.
 Built using [Raylib](https://github.com/raysan5/raylib), it has a minimal and fast interface, and supports most common image formats.
 Doko can optionally call ImageMagick and FFmpeg to support many more image formats.

-It mainly targets Linux but can be cross compiled for Windows as well.

 ### Configuration